omeedrabani/ConciseDateWithTimeWatchface/README.md

 # ConciseDateWithTimeWatchface
-Repo for Watchface "Concise Date With Time"
+Repo for Watchface "Concise Date, Time, Temperature"

 ## Description
 Similar to the stock watchface, this face displays the date and the time in a concise manner.
 It also displays an abbreviation for the day of the week in front of the abbreviated month name.
 Also displays weather information along the top of the watchface.